IulianaBalcescu/IulianaBalcescu/README.md

 ## 💡 About Me

 Welcome to my GitHub!
-I'm **Denisa**, a software developer passionate about creating robust, user-friendly applications that solve real-world problems.
+I'm **Iuliana**, a software developer passionate about creating robust, user-friendly applications that solve real-world problems.

 ### Background
 - 🎓 **Education**: Academy of Economic Studies (ASE), majoring in **Economic Informatics**